-All visitors must report to the office immediately upon their arrival to the building and present a government-issued photo ID to obtain a visitor's badge.
-Parents should keep visits to thirty minutes in order to not interfere with instructional time.
-Lunchtime visits are limited to eating lunch.
-Visitors are not permitted to attend recess.
+All visitors must follow all designated safety and security protocols upon their arrival on district property.
+This includes the requirement that all visitors report to the office immediately upon their arrival to the building and present a government-issued photo ID to obtain a visitor's badge.